Artificial turf: Landscaping

 A home's yard with artificial grass.

 Since the early 1990s, the use of synthetic grass in the more arid western states of the United States has moved beyond athletic fields to residential and commercial landscaping.
 New water saving programs, as of 2019, which grant rebates for turf removal, do not accept artificial turf as replacement and require a minimum of plants.

 The use of artificial grass for convenience sometimes faces opposition: Legislation frequently seeks to preserve natural gardens and fully water permeable surfaces, therefore restricting the use of hardscape and plantless areas, including artificial turf.
 In several locations in different countries, homeowners have been fined, ordered to remove artificial turf or had to defend themselves in courts.
 Many of these restrictions can be found in local bylaws and ordinances.
 These are not always applied in a consistent manner, especially in municipalities that utilize a complaint-based model for enforcing local laws.

-Sunlight reflections from nearby windows can cause artificial turf to melt.
-This can be avoided by adding perforated vinyl privacy window film adhesive to the outside of the window causing the reflection.